Audiveris/audiveris/docs/_pages/main/sheet_scale.md

     any reload or any processing restart from scratch.
 - Cons:
   - It is only a *specification*, to be used by any subsequent SCALE step.
-    Hence, to be effectively applied, the SCALE step must be [re-]performed.
+    Hence, to be effectively applied, the SCALE step must be performed (or reperformed).

 ##### Batch mode